-The statement of purpose is an essential part of a PhD application.
-Think of it like a cover letter: it should convince the reader (in this case the selection committee) that you have the right qualifications, motivation and professional goals to pursue graduate studies in their program.
-Use the tips below to write a standout statement of purpose.
+The statement of purpose, sometimes called a personal statement, is an essential part of PhD applications.
+It functions similarly to a cover letter;it should convince the reader (in this case the selection committee) that you have the right qualifications, motivation and professional goals to pursue graduate studies in their program.
+Use the tips below to write a statement of purpose that stands out.

 This first tip is the most important.
-It is essential that you customize your statement of purpose to each school, program, or project that you apply to.
-Your statement of purpose should tell the committee why you chose to apply to their school by referencing their professors, resources, or approaches that will help you achieve your academic goals.
+It is essential that you customize your statement of purpose to every school, program, or project that you apply to.
+You don't have to start from scratch for each statement of purpose, but you should make sure that significant portions of the document are school-specific.
+Your statement of purpose should tell the committee why you chose to apply to their school over other options.

 Show Your Qualifications